pattonsgirl/Fall2021-CEG2350/LabOutlines.md

 - folders
 - permissions - NEW
 - other users - NEW
+- playing with root and sudo - NEW
 - ~~inodes & hard / symbolic links~~ - move to lab on fs

 # Lab 03